 2023 - 50 Years of Project Tiger | Commemorative Coin

-The fifth commemorative coin for the year 2023 was released to mark the 50 Years of Project Tiger.
+The 5th commemorative coin of 2023 was released to mark the 50 Years of Project Tiger.
 This coin marks a significant milestone as the Hyderabad Mint takes on the role of the primary mint for the first time.

 Release Function: